-A strategy is agreed with the control room and Operations.
-This will determine where we take gas into the LTS, pressures differentials across the network at start of day, where flex will be taken, if there are any pressure restrictions that need to be taken into account.
+A strategy is agreed with the ECC and Operations.
+This will determine where we book gas into the LTS, pressures differentials across the network at start of day.

+where flex will be taken, if there are any pressure restrictions that need to be taken into account.